ViewComponent/view_component/docs/api.md

 ### #render_parent

-Subclass components that call `super` inside their template code will cause a double render if they accidentally emit the result:
+Subclass components that call `super` inside their template code will cause a double render if they emit the result:

 <%= super %> # double-renders

-<% super %> # does not double-render
+<% super %> # doesn't double-render

 Calls `super`, returning nil to avoid rendering the result twice.